DIY Vintage Painted Furniture Transformations

 With all the different ideas online for furniture makeovers, it’s hard to know what style to choose or which products won’t cost an arm and a leg.
 In this post, I’m sharing my best tips for not only the right color and look but also the right process for a beautiful and long-lasting finish.
-(Don’t forget to download my free furniture painting cheat-sheet at the bottom of this post!)
+(Don’t forget to download my free furniture painting cheat sheet here!)

 Furniture transformations mean so much more to me than just slapping a coat of paint on an antique.
 Not only do I love sharing instructions on how to prep and paint furniture to provide a flawless and durable finish, but the process itself is so relaxing and enjoyable for me.
 Sometimes I joke that furniture painting is just as effective as therapy (but cheaper!) and I’d love to show you why!

 These curbside rejects often remind me of how far I’ve come in my own restoration process and my true source of transformation.
 Here are my best ideas for giving antique furniture a modern makeover while sharing my absolute favorite aspect of DIY furniture makeovers.

 - Stunning furniture reveals to inspire your own unique transformations!

 - How to get a beautiful and durable finish easily without the high cost of chalk paint

 - Tips for picking the best paint color for furniture

 - The benefits of using paint as a faux stain on painted or previously-stained furniture

 (As an Amazon affiliate I earn from qualifying purchases.
 Please see my full disclosure HERE).